 If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, school counselor, principal, or another district employee as soon as possible to obtain assistance and intervention.
 The administration will investigate any allegations of bullying or other related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.
-A student may anonymously report an alleged incident of bullying by accessing the STOPit program via the CCISD web page at www.clarendonisd.net.
+A student may anonymously report an alleged incident of bullying by accessing the STOPit program at the district web page, www.clarendonisd.net.